Heart disease can happen to anyone. It's the leading cause of death in America. But it doesn't have to be.

 How's your heart?

-Find out with a heart screening from Great Plains Health Heart & Vascular Center in North Platte.
+Find out with a heart screening from Great Plains Health Heart Institute in North Platte.
 To schedule a test, call 308.568.7455.
-Appointments are available on the third Friday of each month.
-Beginning in July 2018, appointments will be available the first and third Friday of each month.
+Appointments are available on the first and third Fridays of each month.
+Screenings are recommended for those that are age 70 and below with no known heart disease.